 - You can see everything I’ve written on the DMs Guild here.
-You can find my Adventurers League adventure, The Howling Void and The Artifact, as well as my own creations: Adamantine Chef and Jungle Treks!
+You can find my Adventurers League adventures, The Howling Void and The Artifact, as well as my own creations: Jungle Treks and Chultan Death Curse: Revised!

 - You can buy the entire Elemental Evil season adventure and rules bundle, or the Curse of Strahd bundle, supporting me and my favorite adventure writers!

 - Favorite module of all time?
 I3 Pharaoh for its tone, setting, and imaginative trap-filled rooms.
 The whole series rocks and you can save a bundle… on the bundle of all three!